acinwinstack/yelb/README.md

+# Yelb for VMware HoL - K8s Get Started
+Added `yelb-ui-v2` for the purpose of **VMware HoL - K8s Get Started**.
+The rest remains the same as [mreferre/yelb](https://github.com/mreferre/yelb).

+---

 #### Why Yelb

 Yelb is an app I wrote from scratch (leveraging existing frameworks and tools such as Sinatra, Clarity and others).